EiichiroIto/NovaStelo/README.md

 ## Install and Play on Windows
 1. clone this repository or extract zipped master files on some folder.
 2. start Pharo.exe application.
+3. click NovaStelo on a menu bar to start NovaStelo.

 ## License
 MIT License